 MOD KAZ/90/2

-5.58 Additional allocation: in Armenia, Azerbaijan, the Russian Federation, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan, the band 67-70 kHz is also allocated to the radionavigation service on a primary basis.
-(WRC-2000)
+5.58 Additional allocation: in Armenia, Azerbaijan, the Russian Federation, Georgia, Kyrgyzstan, Tajikistan and Turkmenistan, the band 67-70 kHz is also allocated to the radionavigation service on a primary basis.
+(WRC-23)

 Reasons: The frequency band 67-70 kHz is not used by the radionavigation service in Kazakhstan.
 Therefore, the additional allocation for Kazakhstan is no longer required.